damingu/damingu/README.md

 ### Hi there, I'm damin 👋

-I am a very interested person in coding. 👩🏻‍💻
+I am a very interested person in CS. 👩🏻‍💻

 I'll learn hard! 😃